JacobHA/boids/README.md

 # Action Space:
 - create a 2D grid for discretizing the trajectories of each flight.
 - implemented movement in all 8 neighboring cells.
-- grid size: 40 (rows/latitude) x 40 (cols/longitude) = 1640 total possible states.
-Each grid cell is 200m x 200m.
+- grid size: 8 (rows/latitude) x 7 (cols/longitude) = 72 total possible states.
+Each grid cell is 1000m x 1000m.
 - action data is stored in `./action_space.csv`.
 Format: Gen = generation of the bird chain, Pair = replicate, Release = flight number, Action = ordered states that a flight traverses, arranged from start to finish.
+- Start grid ID = 69, End grid ID = 3